Edwards Lifesciences: Transcatheter Heart Valve

-Edwards introduced the transcatheter heart valve replacement procedure to U.S. patients unable to undergo open-heart surgery with FDA approval of the Sapien transcatheter valve in 2011.
+The company's SAPIEN family of transcatheter aortic heart valves is made of bovine pericardial tissue mounted within a balloon-expandable, cobalt-chromium frame and is deployed via catheter.
+Edwards introduced the transcatheter heart valve replacement procedure to U.S. patients unable to undergo open-heart surgery with FDA approval of the SAPIEN transcatheter valve in 2011.
 The indication was expanded in November 2012 to include patients at a high risk for death or serious complications associated with open-heart surgery.
+In 2021, the FDA cleared Edwards’ SAPIEN 3 transcatheter valve with the Alterra adaptive prestent for pulmonic heart valve replacement.
+In May 2024, Edwards launched the SAPIEN 3 Ultra RESILIA valve in Europe.